reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

       cout << "You said Oh." << endl;

 ## Unordered Map
+* Not ordered by keys or mapped values
+* Organized into **buckets** with their hash value for faster accessing
 ### Map vs Unordered Map

 | - | Map | Unordered Map |